lloydtorres/lloydtorres.github.io/_posts/2015-09-09-literally-hacking-hack-the-north-ctf.md

 When we open this MIDI into a music editor, we find that its title is an incomplete key (with huge sections censored out by X's), and that the MIDI itself is made up of random notes scattered all over the place.
 We theorized that these notes would need to be converted to their hex equivalents, and that we could put in the hex values into the X's in the order they appear in the music.

 Finding the notes' hex values turned out to be a challenge, since we couldn't phrase our Google search properly to give us the right results.
 Eventually, we found [this site](http://www.electronics.dit.ie/staff/tscarff/Music_technology/midi/midi_note_numbers_for_octaves.htm), which gives out the mapping for notes on the scale in decimal.
-The values start at C on octave 0, and increases by one every time you go up a step (so C#0 is 1, D0 is 2, etc.).
+The values start at 0 for note C on octave 0, and increases by one every time you go up a step (so C#0 is 1, D0 is 2, etc.).
 Every time you go up an octave, the note's value increases by 12.
 We can therefore write a simple script that maps out each note to its hex value through a simple mathematical formula, and then substitute the values into the incomplete hash.
 You can see the [source on GitHub](https://github.com/lloydtorres/hackthenorth-ctf/blob/master/python-scripts/notecalc.py).

 Unfortunately, it turns out that there can be different mappings used to map MIDI notes to hex, and we ended up using the incorrect one.
 We found out about this since we weren't getting the correct value when combining the keys together.
 Since this was the only key that wasn't given to us directly, it was clear that this was the one causing issues.
 We later found out that there is, in fact, a program available that automatically converts these notes into the proper hex values.
 Oh well.